With our 9-Day Tour Perth to Adelaide, in The Great Australian Wilderness, see the breathtaking views of Western Australia and South Australia.

 Day 5: Esperance & The Nullarbor

 Even by Australian standards, we are traveling a fairly long distance today —920 km.
-Tonight, we have a rare experience of staying in Boarder Village ‘s famous Outback Roadhouse Motel, only a few miles from South Australia.
+Tonight, we have a rare experience of staying in Border Village‘s famous Outback Roadhouse Motel, only a few miles from South Australia.

 Day 6: The Great Australian Bight